Before and After

 Abdominoplasty is often performed after procedures that have weakened the tone of the rectus abdominal muscles or led to the formation of a hernia.
 Studies show that after hysterectomy, up to 38% of patients experience dehiscence of the rectus abdominal fascia.
 Most often, these are mild cases that do not require surgical intervention.
 However, complaints and muscle weakness may become so severe that plastic surgery is inevitable.
 Previously performed surgeries can leave an unwanted visual defect in the form of a drooping skin fold or a sagging abdomen; in those cases, we recommend abdominoplasty.
 The procedure will allow you to get rid of excess skin and fat folds and strengthen the anterior abdominal wall.

-A complete tummy tuck involves making an incision from hip to hip just above the pubic hairline, followed by a separate incision around the navel.
+Our complete tummy tuck in New York City involves making an incision from hip to hip just above the pubic hairline, followed by a separate incision around the navel.
 If the muscles are stretched in a straight line, they will be brought together and sewn together to reduce the circumference of the abdomen and strengthen the abdominal muscles, which will prevent the formation of an abdominal hernia in the future.
 After suturing the subcutaneous tissue and muscles, the skin is pulled down so that excess can be removed.
-A surgeon makes a small hole to sew in the belly button in a new place.
+Our NYC’s board-certified surgeon makes a small hole to sew in the belly button in a new place.
 Simultaneously, limited liposuction of the abdomen is performed, which allows for a better cosmetic effect.
 Additionally, with slight skin tension, a larger abdominal fat fold can be removed.

 Mini-abdominoplasty is similar to full abdominal surgery but requires much less detachment of tissues, leaving the belly button intact.
 The simplified procedure is suitable for those patients who have excess skin and fat only below the navel.